Brisbane Airport: Ground transport

-Motorised transport
+Road

-Brisbane Airport has 4 car-parks, all operating 24 hours a day, 7 days a week.
-There are 2 multi-level undercover car parks, the international, providing short and long term services, and the domestic also provides long and short term parking.
-Qantas and Virgin Australia also offer Valet Parking at the domestic terminal only.
+Brisbane Airport has four car-parks, all operating 24 hours a day, 7 days a week.
+There are two multi-level undercover car parks, the international, providing short and long term services, and the domestic also provides long and short term parking.
+Qantas and Virgin Australia also offer valet parking at the domestic terminal only.
 Total car spaces number 9,000.

+Upgrades

+In 2009, to help relieve congestion between Brisbane CBD and the airport, the BrisConnections consortium was formed between Queensland Government, Brisbane City Council, and a Thiess/John Holland/Macquarie Bank to build the Airport Link road project.
+It included the longest tunnel in Australia at the time of construction (over 8 km; 6 lanes) from the interchange between the Inner City Bypass and Clem Jones Tunnel (the 2nd longest tunnel in Australia when the Airport Link opened) to the Airport Flyover over an improved Southern Cross Way Overpass which leads on to Airport Drive, cutting 16 sets of traffic lights.
+It was completed in mid-2012.